openebs/lvm-localpv/README.md

 ## Project Status

-Currently the LVM CSI Driver is in alpha.
+Currently the LVM CSI Driver is in beta.

 ## Usage